 The University of Virginia became the 18th college in the United States to be named a HEARTSafe Campus by the National Collegiate Emergency Medical Services Foundation (NCEMSF) at its 23rd annual conference in February.

-At this time of year, Valentine's hearts are everywhere, but the most important hearts are the ones we cannot see.
-Heart disease is the leading cause of death in the United States, but with your help, UVA wants to change this.
-UVA offers one of the most extensive higher ed public access defibrillation (AED) programs in the country.
+In February Valentine's hearts are everywhere, but the most important hearts are the ones we cannot see.
+Heart disease is the leading cause of death in the United States, but UVA wants to decrease deaths on our Grounds through one of the most extensive higher ed public access defibrillation (AED) programs in the country.
 Locate your nearest AED at work and take a refresher on hands-only CPR.
-You never know when someone's heart might suddently be in your hands.
+Be ready in case someone's heart suddenly relies on your hands.

 UVA will test all components of its emergency notification system components on Tuesday, June 21, between approximately 10:50 a.m. and 11:10 a.m.
 The test will include the siren/public address system, text messaging, e-mail, LED and LCD screens, Health System paging system, Alertus desktop messaging, UVA homepage, and UVA Emergency home page.
 No action is required on your part during the test.